Skip to content

 For modeling purposes, a 10% change in Kemira’s main foreign currencies would have approximately a EUR 15 million impact on operative EBITDA on an annualized basis.

-Kemira’s reporting currency is the EUR, which accounted for 40% of revenue in 2023.
+Kemira’s reporting currency is the EUR.
 Please see below for the currency distribution by revenue and costs.

 Is Kemira exposed to raw material fluctuations?